kbjakex/tiralab-calculator/README.md

 ### Project status

 The project is at an early stage.
 Currently, the program lets you enter basic expressions (using `+-*/`) and tries to evaluate them, and does validate the input fairly carefully.
+Variables are also fully functional.
 Missing from the main goal, feature-wise, are mostly
 * the rest of the operators
-* the ability to declare/refer to variables and declare/call functions
+* the ability to declare/call functions (mostly done code-wise)
 * built-in functions and constants.

 ### Rust version